fkandus/ukwebuy-compare/README.md

 The `compare` executable accepts the following parameters:
 * `-help`: Display a list with the rest of the parameters.
 * `-purge`: Delete every compare file except for the two most recent ones.
+* `-filename`: Identify which output list from Finder to compare.
+Default is `game-list`.

 ## Config File